benashford/redis-async/README.md

 `unsubscribe` and `punsubscribe` does the opposite and unsubscribed from the (Redis) channel, closing the (`core.async`) channel as it does so.

+#### Transactions

+Redis transactions are supported using the `with-transaction` macro in `redis-async.core`.
+Any code contained within the body a `with-transaction` block will be submitted as a transaction.
+This means the response to individual commands will be an acknowledgement, the actual results of the whole block are returned at the end.

 ### Other client functions

 The convenience functions for dealing with channels follow the same naming convention as `core.async` namely using a single `!` for those which work in a `go` block, and a double `!!` for those outside of a `go` block.